clawpack/clawpack-4.x/doc/sphinx/tsunamidata.rst

 <http://tidesandcurrents.noaa.gov/data_menu.shtml?stn=1617760%20Hilo,%20Hilo%20Bay,%20Kuhio%20Bay,%20HI&type=Historic%20Tide%20Data>`_,
 you will see a *Datums* link on the left menu that gives the difference between MLLW and other water levels such as MHW, which might be the reference level for the bathymetry.
-(Make sure to switch from feet to meters!)
+(Be sure to switch from feet to meters!)
 Sometimes you can also select the Datum to use when retrieving data.